Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

    -  Error recovery in the middle of a group is difficult (errors during recovery)

--  a transaction is a group of eos core operations that are atomic in the face of failures
+-  a transaction is a group of CORTX core operations that are atomic in the face of failures

 -  DTM guarantees that either all or none operations survive a failure